mikemiles86/beachCRaB/index.md

 ---
 title: CRaB
 ---
 We all can do our part to make our beaches clean.
 It's as simple as being a *C.R.a.B*!

 ## 1. Collect
 See something?
 Pick it up!
-Don't just ignore that empty can or other [debris]({% link debris.md %}) laying in the sand.
+Don't just ignore that empty can or other [debris]({% link /beachCRaB/debris.md %}) laying in the sand.
 Collect it and move it off the beach, before the ocean does.

-Check out other ways you can COLLECT beach debris.
+Check out other ways you can [collect]({% link /beachCRaB/collect.md %}) beach debris.

 ## 2. Remove
 When you head to the beach be sure to follow the golden rule: carry-in, carry-out.
 After your day in the sun, check to make sure you've gathered all of your belongings and deposited all of your recycling and garbage.